-- a. to provide for the protection of the environment, especially those aspects of the environment that are matters of national environmental significance; - b. to promote ecologically sustainable development through the conservation and ecologically sustainable use of natural resources;

-- c. to promote the conservation of biodiversity; - d. to promote a cooperative approach to the protection and management of the environment involving governments, the community, landholders and indigenous peoples; and - e. to promote the use of indigenous peoples' knowledge of biodiversity with the involvement of, and in cooperation with, the owners of the knowledge.
+- b. to provide for the protection of the environment, especially those aspects of the environment that are matters of national environmental significance; - c. to promote ecologically sustainable development through the conservation and ecologically sustainable use of natural resources; - d. to promote the conservation of biodiversity; - e. to promote a cooperative approach to the protection and management of the environment involving governments, the community, landholders and indigenous peoples; and - f. to promote the use of indigenous peoples' knowledge of biodiversity with the involvement of, and in cooperation with, the owners of the knowledge.

-The proposed airport is consistent with the objectives of the EPBC Act.
+The environmental assessment of the proposed airport development has been conducted having regard to the objectives of the EPBC Act.

-This draft EIS assesses the likely impacts of the proposal and provides mitigation measures for protection of the environment.
-The draft EIS specifically assesses potential impacts on, and triggers to, matters of national environmental significance, including listed species and ecological communities, the Greater Blue Mountains World Heritage Area, Commonwealth land, and Commonwealth actions.
+This EIS assesses the likely impacts of the proposal and provides mitigation measures for protection of the environment.
+The EIS specifically assesses potential impacts on, matters of national environmental significance, including listed species and ecological communities and the Greater Blue Mountains World Heritage Area, and National Heritage Place.
+It also considers the impacts on the general environment from construction and operation of the proposed development.